about doris

 Her eighth book, An Unfinished Love Story: A Personal History of the 1960s, will be published on April 16, 2024.
 Artfully weaving together biography, memoir, and history, this new book takes readers on the emotional journey Doris and her husband, Richard (Dick) Goodwin embarked upon in the last years of his life as they delved into more than 300 boxes of letters, diaries, documents, and memorabilia that Dick had saved for more than fifty years.
 They soon realized they had before them an unparalleled personal time capsule of the 1960s, of the events and pivotal figures of the decade—John F. Kennedy, Jacqueline Kennedy, Martin Luther King Jr., Robert Kennedy, Eugene McCarthy, and especially Lyndon Johnson, who greatly impacted both their lives.
 The voyage of remembrance brought unexpected discoveries, forgiveness, and the renewal of old dreams, reviving the hope that the youth of today will carry forward this unfinished love story with America.

 In September 2024, Simon & Schuster Books for Young Readers will publish Doris’ first book for young readers, The Leadership Journey: How Four Kids Became President, illustrated by award-winning artist Amy June Bates.
 Especially tailored for use as an educational tool, Doris brings to this new book decades of scrupulous research combined with deep knowledge of Presidents Abraham Lincoln, Theodore Roosevelt, Franklin Roosevelt and Lyndon Johnson.
-Adapted by Ruby Shamir from Doris’ seventh book, Leadership In Turbulent Times, the two book have in common that they provide an accessible and essential road map for aspiring and established leaders in every field, and for all of us in our everyday lives.
+Adapted by Ruby Shamir from Doris’ seventh book, Leadership In Turbulent Times, the two books have in common that they provide an accessible and essential road map for aspiring and established leaders in every field, and for all of us in our everyday lives.

 In 2020, Doris executive produced her first documentary miniseries, “Washington” for the History Channel, through her new independent production company, Pastimes Productions Inc., and miniseries on “Abraham Lincoln, “Theodore Roosevelt” and “FDR” followed.
 Pastimes is currently executive producing an eight-part documentary with Kevin Costner on the “West” for the History Channel, and has a number of other projects in various stages of development.